browserengineering/book/book/intro.md

 evolve like giant R&D projects, where new ideas are constantly being proposed and tested out.
 As you would expect, some features fail and some succeed.
 The ones that succeed end up in specifications and are implemented by other browsers.
-That means that every web browser is open to contributions---whether fixing bugs or proposing new features or implementing promising optimizations.
+Every web browser is open to contributions---whether fixing bugs or proposing new features or implementing promising optimizations.

 And it's worth contributing, because working on web browsers is a lot of fun.